Lupron Depot 11.25 mg Side Effects

 Other side effects including symptoms consistent with fibromyalgia (e.g., joint and muscle pain, headaches, sleep disorders, gastrointestinal distress, and shortness of breath) have been reported.
 Hearing disorder, hard nodule in throat, weight gain, and increased uric acid have also been reported.

 Hepatic side effects including hepatic dysfunction have been reported.
-Postmarketing reports of serious liver injury have been received.
+Postmarketing reports of serious drug induced liver injury have been received.

 General side effects including sweating, syncope, rigors, weakness, and lethargy have been reported.